90sCraig/Twitch-ChatGPT/README.md

 - Twitch Shout Out Integration

 ## 📌 Notes
-- Customize TTS implementation to suit your needs.
+- Customize TTS implementation to suit your needs, it is likely broken in the current state.
 - I am not a professional programmer; this project is a compilation and adaptation of beneficial resources.

 ## 💵 Costs